 Alternatives to a wraparound mortgage

-Although they can help buyers with poor credit or in high/rising interest-rate environments, wraparound mortgages aren’t the only option.
-Consider these other possibilities:
+Although they can help buyers with poor credit or in high interest-rate environments, wraparound mortgages aren’t the only option.
+Consider these alternatives:

 • Government-backed loans.
 These mortgages offer low down payment requirements and are available to borrowers who don’t have great credit scores.
 FHA loans come with the fewest restrictions.
-USDA and VA loans offer generous terms; however, you can only get one in an eligible rural area (USDA) or if you are or have been in the military (VA).
+USDA loans and VA loans offer generous terms.
+However, you can only get one in an eligible rural area (USDA) or if you are or have been in the military (VA).

 • HFA loan.
-Available solely through state housing finance agencies, these mortgages are geared towards first-time and low-to-moderate income homebuyers.
-You may be limited in the home’s purchase price and location (has to be within that state).
+Available solely through state housing finance agencies, HFA loans are geared toward first-time and low-to-moderate income homebuyers.
+You may be limited in the home’s purchase price and location, as it has to be within that state.

-• Conventional 97 loan: Available through the government-sponsored entity Fannie Mae, this is a conventional mortgage with 3 percent down payment requirement.
+• Conventional 97 loan.
+Available through the government-sponsored entity Fannie Mae, this is a conventional mortgage with a 3 percent down payment requirement.

 Sellers might also consider alternatives, such as:

 • Renting.
-Using the home as an investment property could still bring significant profit with a similar level of risk.
-You could give tenants long-term leases, or set up a rent-to-own agreement.
+Using the home as an investment property could still bring significant profit with a similar risk level.
+You could give tenants long-term leases or set up a rent-to-own agreement.

 • Renovating.
-If you’re selling because you need more space or want a nicer home, consider trying to expand or renovate your place instead — especially if the fish aren’t biting.
-Some strategic remodeling will make your home more valuable down the road, too.
+If you’re selling because you need more space or want a nicer home, consider trying to expand or renovate your place, instead.
+Some strategic remodeling can make your home more valuable down the road, too.

-A wraparound mortgage is a creative way for a buyer and seller to facilitate a transaction, but there are risks on both sides.
-Buyers will need to find the right seller who’s willing to work with them: Options might include a seller who’s having a difficult time unloading their home or one who’s facing the consequences of an inability to pay their mortgage.
-Sellers will need to make sure their lender allows this sort of arrangement.
+A wraparound mortgage is a creative way for a buyer and seller to make a transaction happen, but there are risks on both sides.
+Buyers will need to find the right seller who’s willing to work with them, such as someone who’s having a difficult time unloading their home or having trouble meeting their mortgage payments.
+Sellers will need to make sure their lender allows this sort of arrangement, and perform due diligence on the buyer’s finances.

-Before moving forward with a wraparound mortgage, it’s smart to consult with a real estate attorney who can advise on the risks, and make sure agreements are properly drawn up to protect all parties.
-For example, buyers might want to add a clause that lets them make some of their payment directly to the lender; sellers might want buyers to put a certain sum in escrow, as a cushion if payments get missed.
+Before moving forward with a wraparound mortgage, it’s smart to consult with a real estate attorney who can advise on the risks and make sure agreements are properly drawn up to protect all parties.
+For example, buyers might want to add a clause that lets them make some of their payment directly to the lender.
+Sellers might want buyers to put a certain sum in escrow, as a cushion if the buyer is tardy or delinquent with payments.